Doncic injures ankle, Mavs rally, fall to Heat 122-118 in OT

 With another chance after another foul, Butler made two free throws for a three-point lead, and Jalen Brunson missed a 3-pointer just before the buzzer.

 Butler led Miami with 27 points, and Tyler Herro scored 19 as the Heat again avoided back-to-back losses for the first time this season.
-They were playing a night after a 113-110 loss to LeBron James and the Lakers at home.
+It was Miami’s first win in five tries on the second night of a back-to-back, coming off a 113-110 loss to LeBron James and the Lakers at home.

+“Obviously, the game looked totally different without Doncic there,” Heat coach Eric Spoelstra said.
+“But regardless, this team, the guys in that locker room, we needed a breakthrough.
+We’ve been playing horrible basketball on the second night of back-to-backs.”

 The Mavericks trailed by four when Doncic went down and the deficit ballooned to 19 in about five minutes and reached 24 in the second quarter.